YarnSpinnerTool/YSDocs/README.md

 2. The Yarn Spinner framework for your chosen game engine or method of delivery.

 {% hint style="warning" %}
-**This documentation is for Yarn Spinner 2.0.** There are not equivalents for all the documentation that was present for Yarn Spinner 1.0, and certain pages are empty or have not yet been finished.
-You can find the old Yarn Spinner 1.0 documentation [here](https://yarnspinner.dev/docs/), if you still need it.
+**This documentation is for Yarn Spinner 2.1.** You can find the old Yarn Spinner 1.0 documentation [here](https://yarnspinner.dev/docs/), if you still need it.
 {% endhint %}

-**To use Yarn Spinner 2.0, you will need:**
+**To use Yarn Spinner, you will need:**

 1. **An editor to write and edit .yarn scripts with.** We recommend using the official Yarn Spinner Visual Studio Code extension, together with Visual Studio Code.
    * You can find details on installing VS Code and the official Yarn Spinner Visual Studio Code Extension here: [editing-with-vs-code](getting-started/editing-with-vs-code/ "mention")